ROCm/rocDecode/docs/how-to/using-rocDecode-videodecode-sample.rst

   } ReconfigDumpFileStruct;

 If the ``-o`` output file path argument was set, the remaining frames in the decoded frame buffer pool will be written to the output file upon reconfiguration.
-If the ``-md5`` argument was set to ``true``, the MD5 of the frames in the frame buffer will be calculated before they're flushed or written to file.
-If neither option was selected, the frames in the buffer will be deleted along with the buffer.
+If the ``-md5`` argument was set to ``true``, the MD5 of the frames in the decoded frame buffer pool will be calculated before they're flushed or written to file.
+If neither option was selected, the frames in the decoded frame buffer pool will be deleted along with the buffers without being saved or processed.

 .. code:: C++